School dinners, “kiss-catch”, free milk, bob-a-job week, Bonfire Night, snowball fights, power cuts . . . ee bah gum!

 While I was in Infants school, a firm of builders called “Wimpey” completely ruined the view from my bedroom window by bulldozing the orchard I used to play in behind our back garden and building a bloody great big estate.

-While watching the bulldozers, cement mixers and tip trucks was a bit liking having my very own personal Play School ’round window’ in my bedroom, I did miss that orchard (and the smell of wild mint still reminds me of that place to this day).
+While watching the bulldozers, cement mixers, and tip trucks was a bit like having my very own personal Play School ’round window’ in my bedroom, I did miss that orchard (and the smell of wild mint still reminds me of that place to this day).

-From Park Road Infants it was off to Wath Central Junior School (on Festival Road).
-This entailed me walking a few more blocks to school – a sure sign that I was growing up!
+From Park Road Infants (which is sadly no longer there and has been replaced with houses), it was off to Wath Central Junior School on Festival Road.
+This entailed me walking a few more blocks to school – a sure sign that I was growing up.